About the Trust

 Terry is the Business Manager/Biologist with the Trust.
 He grew up across the border in northcentral South Dakota on a farm/ranch near Roscoe, SD.
 He is a graduate of South Dakota State University, having experience in fisheries, endangered species, and wildlife resources.
 Terry joined the Trust in 1999.
 His main responsibilities include the daily business activities of the Trust and coordinating Trust conservation programs.
 Terry and his wife Heidi have two daughters, Camden and Kenley.
 Terry also enjoys spending his free time on the Missouri River.

 Jesse is the Energy Program Manager with the Trust.
-His main responsibilities include working with partners in the energy industry.
+His main responsibilities include working with partners in the energy and agricultural livestock industries.
 Jesse has a graduate and undergraduate degree in natural resources management from North Dakota State University.
-He has experience in prairie restoration, wetland creation, habitat development, land reclamation, the National Environment Policy Act (NEPA) program, environmental assessments, and storm water pollution and prevention plans and inspections.
+He has experience in grant administration, grant writing, partnership development, prairie restoration, habitat development, land reclamation, the National Environment Policy Act (NEPA) program, environmental assessments, and storm water pollution and prevention plans and inspections.
+Most recently, Jesse manages a terrestrial carbon capture study involving several partners from multiple industries.
 Before coming to the Trust, Jesse worked as the regional wildlife biologist with Pheasants Forever and worked as an environmental consultant in the oil and gas industry.
 Jesse and his wife Beth have two children, daughter Alli and son Jace, and live in Bismarck, ND.
-Jesse spends his free time with his family in the outdoors, coaching hockey, and going to Bison football games.
+Jesse spends his free time with his family in the outdoors and coaching hockey.